 The first four letters of the BODYARMOR logo on each bottle are customized to match the color associated with that flavor, and the design uses vertical typography.
 Another interesting design element of BODYARMOR products is the label completely covers the bottle rather than leaving some of the sports drink visible.

 From these first two branding examples, you can see there is no right or wrong way to brand your sports drink packaging – both BODYARMOR and Gatorade have memorable and unique packaging even though they use different design elements.
-The key to effective visual branding is to ensure all design elements align with the brand strategy for your beverage business.
+The key to effective visual branding is to ensure all design elements align with the ideal client for your beverage business.

 3. DEFY Performance Drink